wso2-extensions/apim-handler-pingai/README.md

 **Note:**
-By default, Ping intelligence will be included in all APIs published with individual AI model for each API.
+By default, Ping intelligence policy will be included in all APIs published with individual AI model for each API.
 But this can be configured to apply only for selected APIs.

+### Developer Guide

+Developer Guide can be found in here.